Chapter 19: The Tragedy at Ong Thanh 062025

 This same morning, before leaving the NDP, Terry's disorganized

-on the previous day, had something to do with him making that change.
-In
+treatment of Terry, on the previous day, had something to do with him

-response to Newman's thrashing, was Terry trying to make some kind of
+making that change.
+In response to Newman's thrashing, was Terry trying

-show Newman how brave I am.
-I won't take any extra men with me"?
-In any
+thinking, "I'll show Newman how brave I am.
+I won't take any extra men

-case, at the very least, this was just another poorly thought-out
+with me"?
+In any case, this was another poorly thought-out command

 Lieutenant in Korea.
 He was able to do the "right thing" because his

-was torpedoed very quickly for doing it.
+torpedoed very quickly for doing it.
 Here is what happened.
 When his

 position was overrun in Korea, he did not wait for orders to safely